ArziBlack/excel-operations/README.md

 cargo run --bin dynamic_spill_loader "Field1" "Field2" "Field3"
 ```

 This will process the Excel file and create `loaded_register_dynamic.xlsx` with the extracted data.
+The loader now trims whitespace from Excel headers to improve matching accuracy with expected field names.

 ## Project Structure